Ayse1006/Molecular_Modelisation/README.md

 # Molecular_Modelisation
 ## Context
 This project is an exercise on 3D molecular modeling using Blender.
-We modeled the release of neurotransmitters from a vesicle which are goinf to bond with ions in order to form a new molecules called complexe.
+We modeled the release of neurotransmitters from a vesicle which are going to bond with ions in order to form a new molecule called a complexe.
 These complexes are going to attach to closed transmembrane receptors and thus open them.

 ## Requirement
 In order to implement this project the following softwares need to be downloaded :